smithy-lang/smithy/docs/source/spec/core.rst

       - Defines the lifecycle operation used to list resources of this type.
     * - operations
       - [:ref:`shape-id`]
+      - Binds a list of non-lifecycle instance operations to the resource.
+    * - collectionOperations
+      - [:ref:`shape-id`]
-      - Binds a list of non-lifecycle operations to the resource.
+      - Binds a list of non-lifecycle collection operations to the resource.
     * - resources
       - [:ref:`shape-id`]
       - Binds a list of resources to this resource as a child resource,